zoffixznet/perl6.party/post/Hacking-on-Rakudo-Perl-6-Compiler-Mix-Your-Fix.md

     my $sclass = self.params.classify({.named});

-The params of the Signature on the right of the smartmach get classified based on whether they are named or not.
+The params of the Signature on the right of the smartmatch get classified based on whether they are named or not.
 The named parameters will be inside a list under the `True` key of `$sclass`.
 Since we do *not* have any named params, there won't be such a key, and we can verify that with this bit of